farahjedidi/ActiveDirectoryLab/README.md

 # Active Directory Lab

-This repository contains the scripts and documentation for setting up an Active Directory Lab as illustrated in the provided architecture diagram.
 ![Lab Architecture](https://i.imgur.com/dUrbQrj.png)
 ## Introduction

 In this project, I set up an Active Directory lab environment using VirtualBox.
 The lab consists of a domain controller (Server 2019) and a client machine (Windows 10).
 The main goal is to configure and manage an AD DS environment.

 ## Setup Steps